UI2Code^N: UI-to-Code Generation as Interactive Visual Optimization: Experiments

 \subsection{Ablation Study: The Impact of Reward Design}

-In this section, we conduct a thorough ablation study on the impact of RL reward design, including both UI polishing and UI-to-code.
-For all ablation experiments, we start from the SFT checkpoint of UI2Code$^{\text{N}}$, and run RL with a batch size of 32, rollout number of 16, and learning rate of 1e-6.
+We study the effect of reward design on reinforcement learning for both UI polishing and UI drafting.
+All ablation experiments start from the UI2Code$^{\text{N}}$-SFT checkpoint and use identical RL configurations (batch size 32, rollout size 16, learning rate $1\mathrm{e}{-6}$), isolating the impact of reward formulation.

-\subsubsection{Reward Design for UI Polishing}
+\paragraph{Reward Design for UI Polishing.}

-For UI polishing, we design the reward functions described in Section~\ref{sec: rl}.
-We evaluate three strategies for assessing UI polishing performance: the vanilla verifier, the verifier with a comparator function, and the verifier with both a comparator function and a round-robin strategy.
-The results in Table~\ref{tab:reward_design} highlight two key findings regarding reward design.
-First, the round-robin comparator verifier consistently achieves the best results.
-Unlike reward designs based on local judgments, this approach enables global ranking across candidates, aligning more closely with the practical goal of UI refinement---selecting the best improvement among alternatives.
-Second, the effectiveness of comparator-based rewards depends heavily on the reliability of the underlying vision-language model (VLM).
-Using GLM-4.5V without fine-tuning as the verifier reduced accuracy and degraded performance by 3\%, whereas our tailored verifier produced substantial gains.
-This underscores that weak or noisy reward signals can misdirect reinforcement learning rather than improve it.